ksu-cs-textbooks/cis400/content/2-desktop-development/04-data-binding/01-introduction.md

 Some key skills you need to develop in this chapter are:

+* Binding data objects to UI Components
-* Implementing (realizing) the INotifyPropertyChanged interface
+* Implementing (realizing) the `INotifyPropertyChanged` interface
 * Invoking event handlers
 * Using the `DataContext` property
 * Casting objects to a specific Type without triggering errors